-For claiming the GBI, the distribution utility shall submit the Certificate of Generation to the programme administrator.
-The basis for claim shall be in accordance with the guidelines under the RPSSGP.
+For claiming the Generation Based Incentive (GBI), the Distribution Utility shall submit the Certificate of Generation to the Programme Administrator.
+The basis for claim shall be in accordance with the Guidelines under the RPSSGP.
 The Certificate of Generation shall pertain to monthly meter readings.

-Processing and disbursement of claims for GBI
+6.2.
+Processing and Disbursement of Claims for GBI

-The claim for GBI by state distribution utility may be submitted on a monthly basis (by 15th of each month) to the programme administrator.
-It shall be accompanied by documentary evidence of having made payment for the electricity generated by the project for the corresponding month.
-The programme administrator shall disburse the claimed amount to the concerned state distribution utility after preliminary scrutiny, within a period not exceeding 15 days.
+The claim for GBI by state distribution utility may be submitted on a monthly basis (by 15th of each month) to the Programme Administrator.
+It shall be accompanied by documentary evidence of having made payment for the electricity generated by the Project for the corresponding month.
+The Programme Administrator shall disburse the claimed amount to the concerned state distribution utility after preliminary scrutiny, within a period not exceeding 15 days.

 All payments made against Monthly Bills shall be subject to quarterly reconciliation (detailed scrutiny) at the beginning of following quarter and the monthly disbursement pertaining to the first month of that quarter shall take the same into account.

-Funding support to Programme Administrator
+6.3.
+Funding Support to Programme Administrator

-To ensure release of timely payment to the state distribution utilities, the MNRE would place 50% of the estimated annual requirement of funds with IREDA upfront at the beginning of each financial year.
+To ensure release of timely payment to the state distribution utilities, MNRE would place 50% of the estimated annual requirement of funds with IREDA upfront at the beginning of each financial year.
 The balance 50% would be released as second tranche of the annual requirement to IREDA within a reasonable period of time, after receipt of Utilization Certificate, of not less than 50% of the first tranche released to IREDA.
-While releasing the second tranche, the MNRE would take into consideration, revision in initial annual estimate (if any) for appropriate funding.
-The MNRE would also fund IREDA for meeting the expenditure towards development of software and associated hardware costs, based on an estimate provided by IREDA, for implementing and monitoring the scheme effectively.
+While releasing the second tranche, MNRE would take into consideration, revision in initial annual estimate (if any) for appropriate funding.
+MNRE would also fund IREDA for meeting the expenditure towards development of software and associated hardware costs, based on an estimate provided by IREDA, for implementing and monitoring the scheme effectively.
 IREDA would present an audited annual statement of accounts.

-In the eventuality of delay in receipt of funds from the MNRE, the programme administrator shall ensure access to an alternative funding source, such as a standby facility with a commercial bank so that payment of the GBI amount to the DISCOMs (distribution companies) is disbursed within the specified timeframes.
-The mechanism of a standby facility would entail additional costs, which would be reimbursed to the programme administrator on actuals.
-This would facilitate timely release of funds by programme administrator to utilities towards their GBI claim.
-The programme administrator shall be entitled to receive service charges/fund administration charges @2% of the funds handled under the programme.
-The interest earned on surplus funds, if any, shall be credited to the fund account by programme administrator.
+In the eventuality of delay in receipt of funds from the MNRE, the Programme Administrator shall ensure access to an alternative funding source such as a standby facility with a commercial bank so that payment of the GBI amount to the DISCOMs is disbursed within the specified timeframes.
+The mechanism of a standby facility would entail additional costs, which would be reimbursed to the Programme Administrator on actuals.
+This would facilitate timely release of funds by Programme Administrator to Utilities towards their GBI claim.

+The Programme Administrator shall be entitled to receive service charges/fund administration charges @ 2% of the funds handled under the programme.
+The interest earned on surplus funds, if any, shall be credited to the fund account by Programme Administrator.